Polymer/polymer/README.md

 # License

-The Polymer library uses a BSD-like license available [here](./LICENSE.txt)
+The Polymer library uses a BSD-like license that is available [here](./LICENSE.txt)